TahaFawzyElshrif/HomeAmbalance/readme.md

 i have tried to make no mistakes in firstaid but uptil now it has not been revised by medical org

 ### limations:
--some screens may not display well (i tried to solve it in xmls but still found) -of some inputs may produce unexpected results
+-of some inputs may produce unexpected results

 ### resources used